apollo-lang/apollo/doc/javier-chapter.md

 Perhaps the syntactic feature that changed the most was the declaration of derived data types.
 When writing the first version of the language reference manual, we decided to use Java-like constructors for these.
-Throughout the course of the semester, however, this syntax was heavily simplied into a form which we found to be very expressive.
+Throughout the course of the semester, however, this syntax was heavily simplified into a form which we found to be very expressive.

 ### Features